52°F

 Griffith continued through the complex and approached a group of people who were repairing a car in the parking lot, Koren said.
 Griffith demanded one of them give him a vehicle, pulled out a knife, and later left to go toward the front of the complex.

-Police arrived and an officer began giving verbal commands to Griffith, who continued to walk toward the officer, Koren said.
-The officer, whose identity wasn’t released, tried to arrest Griffith but was punched in the face by Griffith, according to Koren.
+The first officer on the scene began giving verbal commands to Griffith, who ignored them and walked toward the officer, Koren said.
+The officer, whose name wasn’t released, tried to arrest Griffith but was punched in the face by Griffith, according to Koren.

 Natali arrived moments later and also began issuing to commands to Griffith, Koren said.
-Natali and another officer then tried to arrest Griffith again.
-The shooting, the fifth this year involving a Metro officer, occurred moments later, Koren said.
+Natali and his partner then tried to take Griffith into custody and that’s when the shooting happened.

 Though Koren noted that Griffith was wielding a vape pen when he was shot, officers obtained a search warrant for a bag Griffith was carrying at the time of the shooting, which revealed a “large knife” and the sheath for a second knife police have still not found.
 Koren said Griffith either lived at the apartment complex or nearby.